nickhibbits/language-processing/README.md

-# Project Instructions
+# NLP News Evaluation App

+## Overview
+This app uses Natural Language Processing to check the tone of a news article when the url is entered

+### Additional
-Project that engages the world of webpack, while offering exposure to a variety of loaders and plugins.
-Makes an API call.
+This app is my first encounter with webpack.
+It's also provided exposure to a variety of loaders and plugins.
+As well as additional experience working with APIs

-This mimics the work environment of a professional setting.
-The different ways in which everything might be bundled when there are more files and data streams to manage, and more individuals with their hands in the workflow.